Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/scene/introduction.rst

 Texture Limit
-   Automatically scales textures down textures so they are no larger than the values chosen.
+   Automatically scales textures down so that they are no larger than the values chosen.
-   This can help large scenes that use huge textures to still fit into the computer's memory resources.
+   This can help reduce computer memory resources when rendering large scenes with huge textures.

 Use Camera Cull
    Automatically culls objects based on the camera frustum defined by the *Margin*.